apple-cider-man/IEEEVitBhopal_BLH03_apple_cider/README.md

 - Yash Rawalkar (23BCE10874)
 ---
 ## Project Description
+Interactive Educative Website on Space Martyrs using django and react This product is aimed for kids and teenagers of the new generation who are unknown to the sacrifices made to explore the space.
+From Laika the dog to Sunita Williams who is till stuck in space till date.
+All for the future when mankind enters the new horizons of inter-celestial civilizations.
 ---
 ## Technologies used
+- Backend - Django
+- Frontend - React
+- API Integrations -
+- Databases used for data -
 ---
 ## Setup Instruction
 ---
 ## Usage Instruction
 ---
 ## Theme Fit
+- Space Technology
 ---
 ## Future Enhancements
 ---